 Communication Concepts in COLL 100 and COLL 150.
-Offered by the Center for the Liberal Arts, along with colleagues from the Writing Resources Center and Swem Library, the workshop is designed for faculty teaching COLL 100 and COLL 150 courses in Spring 2018.
+Offered by the Center for the Liberal Arts, along with colleagues from the Writing Resources Center and Swem Library, the workshop is designed for faculty teaching COLL 100 and COLL 150 courses.
 In the context of students' first-year experience, workshop participants will consider underlying principles of communication, the specific goals of 100 or 150, example assignments and syllabi, and ways to integrate the communications/writing component to support their course content.
 Participants will walk away with a draft syllabus and resources to support assignments.
 Plan for three full days with homework.
 Priority will be given to those who can attend all three days.
+Read faculty comments.

-The dates of the seminar will be announced by early February.
+Our next workshop will take place Tuesday-Thursday, Dec 17-19, 2019.
 Each participant will receive a stipend of $100 per day and lunch.
-If you have questions, please contact Sharon Morris (firstname.lastname@example.org).
-You can register for the workshop online at: http://forms.wm.edu/32418
+If you have questions, please contact Sharon Morris (email@example.com).
+You can register for the workshop online at: https://forms.wm.edu/43469

 About "May" Seminars